-

-Here you’ll find easy to follow resources on how to prepare for a non-academic interview by Dr Elizabeth Adams.
+Here you’ll find easy to follow resources on how to prepare effective cover letters and application forms, and on how to practice for a non-academic interview by Dr Elizabeth Adams.
 You can use these resources by yourself or with a buddy to get practice and feedback.

 Currently playing: Job applications - interviews